Disley railway station: Facilities

-The station has a staffed ticket office, though this is only open during morning peak periods (07:10–10:10).
-Tickets can also be bought prior to travel at the station's ticket machines and on-line.
+The station has two platforms in a standard layout, one for each line, and a staffed ticket office, though this is only open during morning peak periods (07:10–10:10).
+Tickets can also be bought prior to travel at the station's ticket machines and online.
 Train running information is available via telephone, automated announcements and CIS displays.
+Waiting facilities are present in the form of bus-stop-style shelters on each side.
+The station is fully accessible, step-free access is provided to both platforms via ramps and sloping paths from Buxton Road West.